arindam-codes/Law-of-Sines-Visualizer/README.md

 Using the **Law of Sines**, the base length of each triangle segment is derived as: base = (sin(fi) / sin(θ)) * radius
+Where:
+- `θ` is the angle between adjacent sides of the polygon
+- `φ` is the remaining equal angle of the isosceles triangle
+- `radius` is the radius of the target circle

+This formulation allows the circle approximation to scale smoothly with both radius and resolution.

+---

 ## Iterations & Corrections